djangonaut-space/space-reviewers/Episode-6/ticket-31354.md

 ## Summarized issue discussion

 [First approach](https://github.com/django/django/pull/12550) was made by **dgcgh** to modify `get_host()` to include the port when it's not the default one.
-`X-Forwarded-Host` already contains a port so it shoulden't attach `X-Forwarded-Port` so [apollo13 suggested](https://github.com/django/django/pull/12550#discussion_r391258985) if in the settings if the option `USE_X_FORWARDED_PORT` is true and the host already contains a port throws an error.
+`X-Forwarded-Host` already contains a port, so it shouldn't attach `X-Forwarded-Port`, so [apollo13 suggested](https://github.com/django/django/pull/12550#discussion_r391258985) to throw an error if the settings `USE_X_FORWARDED_PORT` is `True` and the forwarded host already contains a port.
 [felixxm agreed](https://github.com/django/django/pull/12550#issuecomment-598687597) on having both supported `USE_X_FORWARDED_HOST` and `USE_X_FORWARDED_PORT`.

 [The next approach](https://github.com/django/django/pull/12844) was made by **apollo13** by creating a new function `_parsed_host_header()`